 Because UDFs execute in the Fauna service, UDFs enable you to embed your business logic in the Fauna service and reduce the complexity of your client-side applications.

 When a function is deleted, its definition and associated data become inaccessible, and the data is deleted asynchronously.

-UDFs are handled the same as any other query and are subject to the same constraints.
+UDFs are handled the same as other queries and are subject to the same Global limits.

 The signature of a UDF defines two parameters:

 The parameter list specifies the parameter names passed to the function on execution.
 The parameter list can be a single String name or an array of string names.

 The query expression is any valid FQL query.

 To use named parameters in the query expression, use the

 By default, UDFs run with the privileges of the current query session.
 For example, if your client code connects to Fauna using a "client" key, any called UDFs, by default, execute with "client" privileges.